 Video: The trailer for the Birmingham 2022 Festival features stop-motion animation of photographed characters with colourful outlines, moving and manipulating cube-like elements across a collage-style landscape of Birmingham landmarks, ultimately constructing the Birmingham 2022 Festival logo comprising three ‘Penrose’ triangles.

-The full programme will be announced in January – register your interest to be amongst the first to find out Birmingham 2022 Festival’s exciting range of events:
+Register your interest to be amongst the first to find out Birmingham 2022 Festival’s exciting range of events:

 About the Festival

 Birmingham 2022 Festival is a £12 million six month long celebration generously supported by a range of funders with the aim of animating the entire West Midlands with ambitious creative works.
 Major support has been dedicated by Arts Council England and National Lottery Heritage Fund plus Spirit of 2012, Birmingham City Council and national Trusts & Foundations such as the Paul Hamlyn Foundation.

 The Birmingham 2022 Festival has begun work on a number of projects including Critical Mass in partnership with DanceXchange which is currently recruiting over 300 young people aged 16-30.
 Participants will perform in some of 2022’s biggest cultural events including the Birmingham 2022 Commonwealth Games Opening and Closing Ceremonies thanks to funding from Spirit of 2012.

 Creative City Grants will provide up to 150 community groups across Birmingham with grants of up to £20,000 to deliver creative projects that impact positively on their community generously supported by £2m of funding from Birmingham City Council.